elquandri/Spark-Stress-DB/README.md

 |     ---      |     ---        |     ---       |  ---       |   ---      |   ---     |
 | 1.0          | 2.3.x and 2.4.x| >= 2.1        |>= 3.0      | >=4.0      | > = 1.1.0 |

+# How to use

+` spark-submit --class SparkStressDB --master spark://centos-vm-01.localdomain:7077 target/scala-2.11/spark-stress-assembly-0.1.jar 1000000 MongoDB `